 1. Adoption Matching Registry

-An adult adoptee (age 21 or older) or a birth parent (if named on the original birth certificate) sends two completed forms to the registry to agree to the release of their information.
+Birth parents can continue to register with the ISDH Adoption Registry.
+They should send two completed forms and a copy of photo ID to the registry.
 These forms are; the Identifying Information Consent #47896 and the Non-Identifying Information Consent #47897.
-When the ISDH receives the forms they process the information to determine if the other party in the adoption is also registered.
-If so, a “match” is made and it is determined that both parties have agreed to the exchange.
-They will send the adoptee the name, address and phone number of the birth mother.
-The state will send the birth mother the name, address and phone number of the adoptee.
+When the ISDH receives the forms they process the information to determine if the adult adoptee is also registered.
+If so, a “match” is made and it is determined that both parties have agreed to the exchange of contact information.
+They will send the adoptee the name, address and phone number of the birth parent.
+The state will send the birth parent the name, address and phone number of the adoptee.
 Both parties will receive a copy of the original birth certificate.
-It is up to the two parties to make contact with each other.
+If the adult adoptee has not registered, the birth parent will receive non-identifying information.
+At this time, the birth parent could also proceed with requesting a search for the adoptee (see step 2).

 The adoption registry is a free service.
 Adoptees must be at least 21 years old to receive identifying information.
-Birth fathers are not allowed to use the registry unless they were legally married to the birth mother when the child was born, or they legally established paternity for the child.
+Birth fathers cannot utilize the registry unless they were legally married to the birth mother when the child was born, or they legally established paternity for the child.
+The registry also offers options for siblings to connect and/or relatives of deceased adoptees or relatives of deceased birth parents.
 This registry is for adoptions that took place in Indiana.

 You can print the forms #47896 and #47897 directly from the Indiana State Dept. of Health website.
 Mail the forms to the address listed on the forms under the signature line.